Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Texans stats and trends

-- In Houston's eight games this year, it has four wins against the spread.

-- The Texans have an against the spread record of 3-4 in their seven games when underdogs by 6.5 points or more this year.
+- This season, the Texans have an ATS record of 3-4 in their seven games as an underdog of 5.5 points or more.

-- Houston's games this year have hit the over four times in eight opportunities (50%).
+- Houston has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

 - This year the Texans have turned the ball over 12 times, three more than the Dolphins' takeaways (9).